Myldero/1.12-to-1.13/README.md

 It can't convert the stats command at the moment, simply because it's too big a change.
 You'll have to set up the execute store command yourself.

-There might be problems with blocks if you used something like `detect ~ ~ ~ wool * ...` since wool has been split off into different blocks instead of just states.
-As it seems, there won't be added an ability to target multiple blocks in one command, so you'll have to work around this one yourself too.

 #### Example command: